dew-uff/versioned-prov/explicit-versioned-prov.md

 During the script execution, function calls, literals (e.g., "a", 1, True), names, and all expressions that may produce any value are evaluations.
 In our mapping, we represent evaluations as `entities`.

 All evaluation entities have versions.
-We represent versions by an entity with type `Version` and value indicating the time.
+We represent versions by an entity with type `Version` and generatedAtTime indicating the time.

-We associate evaluation entities to their versions by the relationship `hadVersion`.
+We associate evaluation entities to their versions by the relationship `specializationOf`.

 ```python